d-reddy/child-development-app/README.md

 # An Educational Application for Children
 This is an application I used to gain some experience with angular.
-It is an educational application that provides a series of sub-games for children including math games (ie addition, subtraction), a memory based matching game, as well as a rudimentary puzzle game.
+It is an educational application that provides a series of sub-games for children including math games (addition, subtraction), a memory based matching game, as well as a rudimentary puzzle game.

 It is currently deployed on azure at the following link: